phil-rice/ZombieNinjaRobotSchoolGirlKata/README.md

 It has been decided to make a minimum viable product of the new game voted 'most likely to succeed 2019'.
 This fantastic piece of the story writer's art is known as 'ZombieNinjaRobotSchoolsGirlsAgainstDragons'

+It's important that the dragon can things, regurgitate things, and that the contents of it's stomach can be found

+For those that complete this assignment early, it would be helpful to improve the viability of the minimum viable product.
-For the minimum viable product the main weapon a 'discombobulating sword' will be used to attack the dragon.
+It is hoped that  'discombobulating sword' can be used to attack the dragon.
 The most exciting thing about he discombobulating sword is that every N (a number still to be decided) attacks the sword will discombobulate the target (effects still to be decided) so it's critical that you record how many times it is used.